Five things to know about Supreme Court’s decision to curtail college affirmative action

 Then-Justice Sandra Day O’Connor said in the majority opinion for the Grutter case that using racial preferences in admissions “will no longer be necessary” in 25 years.

-Court warns decision does not mean students can’t mention race on applications
+Court specifies decision does not mean students can’t mention race on applications

-While students might not be outright checking a box on a college application anymore that indicates their race, the court emphasized that they do not have to hide it either.
+While students might no longer be outright checking a box on a college application to indicate their race, the court emphasized that they do not have to hide it, either.
 Race and ethnic background is still fair game for essays and interviews.

 “At the same time, as all parties agree, nothing in this opinion should be construed as prohibiting universities from considering an applicant’s discussion of how race affected his or her life, be it through discrimination, inspiration, or otherwise,” Roberts said in his opinion.